geigerzaehler/beets-check/README.md

   converted with the `--keep-new` flag.
 * `integrity: no` Don’t use third party tools to check the integrity of a file.
+* `threads: 4` Use four threads to compute checksums.

 License